futureproofmusicschool/milestone-widget/README.md

 A server-rendered widget suite (no separate React app) that displays learning pathways, a 12‑milestone self‑paced journey, and real‑time course progress.
 Served directly from an Express server.

-## What’s Included
+## What's Included

-- Course Roadmap widget: saves and displays a user’s selected courses with progress
+- Course Roadmap widget: saves and displays a user's selected courses with progress
-- Milestone Journey widget: shows a personalized, self‑paced 12‑milestone plan with current milestone focus and course recommendation
+- Milestone Journey widget: shows a personalized, self‑paced 12‑milestone journey with current milestone focus and course recommendation
 - LearnWorlds OAuth2 integration for live course progress
 - Google Sheets as the data store for plans and progress